Relationships and Communication

 Sometimes it is too hard to learn new habits on our own and a counselor can help to get a new perspective.
 Get help for yourself if you notice that something is holding you back from being the self that you want to be in a relationship.
 Maybe you have a temper, you can't say what you want to say because you are shy or anxious, or you get easily triggered by the other person's behavior.
 A counselor can also help if you are not sure why you are having trouble in your relationships, or if you are finding yourself lonely or disconnected.
 You can seek couples counseling if you and your partner want to work on your relationship together.

-loveisrespect.org Find out everything you want to know about dating and relationships.
+Find out everything you want to know about dating and relationships.
 Is your relationship healthy?
-Are you good partner?
+Are you a good partner?
 Take a quiz to find out.

 What does a healthy dating relationship look like?
-Check out this table.
+Check out this table (PDF) .

-It's Not About the Nail.
-Very short video demonstrates how to listen and respond with empathy and non-judgment.
+It's Not About the Nail demonstrates how to listen and respond with empathy and non-judgment.

 Conflict Resolution describes the origins of conflict.